SMART-NYUAD/ABECIS/README.md

 python3 ./setup.py
 ```

-Here, on Windows, installation of detectron 2 might fail.
+Installation of detectron 2 might fail.
 In such case, install it from a local clone using

 ```
 git clone https://github.com/facebookresearch/detectron2.git